 Clarion County Remains in ‘Substantial’ Level of Coronavirus Transmission

-HARRISBURG, Pa. – Clarion County, along with several surrounding counties, remained in the substantial level of community transmission for the most recent week’s reporting period, according to information released by the Department of Health on Monday.
+HARRISBURG, Pa. – Clarion County, along with several surrounding counties, has continued to remain in the substantial level of community transmission for the most recent week’s reporting period, according to information released by the Department of Health on Monday.

 The update includes the following: